All the stuff you’d figure out after working with me for a while, upfront!

 Things I am good at, that you can rely on me for 🙌

 I’m a quick learner, and I have scattered bits of engineering experience everywhere, so I can usually get up to basic effectiveness very quickly.
-I’m almost always game to try new things, or take on new projects, especially if failure seems unlikely to get me fired.
+I’m almost always game to try new things, or take on new projects, especially if there’s a clear gradient to follow.

-I like thinking about product stuff.
+I like being on the critical path.
 I love feeling product momentum.
 I can be a little spiky in output, but when I get going, I generate code fast.
 I’m a great person to have around when you just need to ship a thing.

 A lot of my favorite projects have been sprints leading up to public launches.
 I’m also a big fan of passion projects, prototyping, and hack weeks!